 “Karma – The sum of a person’s actions in this and in previous states of existence decides their fate in future existences.”
 In other words: What goes around comes around.
 Going full circle.

 The concept of karma carries special weight for Réhahn throughout his journey as a photographer.
 What starts as a smile and a click of a camera often leads to the communication of souls.

 Réhahn strives to capture the soul of the person through his portraiture.
-What drives him is not as much the photograph itself, but the idea of being able to capture the subject’s story.
+What drives him is not as much the photograph itself, but the idea of being able to learn the subject’s story.
 Forget about hair and makeup, camera gear and retouching, this is about going deeper.
-The goal is to capture not only the emotions reflected in the eyes of the subject but also to connect with that person out of mutual respect.
+The goal is to evoke the emotions reflected in the eyes of the subject as well as to connect with that person out of mutual respect.

 Once a photograph has been framed, displayed in the gallery and sold, the experience is still not complete.
 Réhahn goes one step further and retraces his steps to the village.
 He sets out to find the person featured in the photograph and presents them with something that will enhance the quality of their lives—this can range from medical care to equipment related to the subject’s trade to education.
 Réhahn sees himself as a guest in Vietnam and he wants to give back to the people who inspired him and helped him make a name in the photography world.
 In this way, Réhahn closes the circle of karma.

 The idea of ‘giving back’ has become Réhahn’s mantra.
 He believes that a photograph is a collaborative work between the photographer and the subject.

 The artist has an opportunity to take on social responsibility by giving back to those who inspired the image.
 With this philosophy of “conscious photography”, both the subject and the artist benefit.